artsy/artsy.github.io/_posts/2016-08-11-React-Native-at-Artsy.markdown

 </center>

-As [the Artsy iOS app](https://github.com/artsy/eigen) grew larger, we started hitting pain points in terms of our existing architecture, the future directions the application might take, support for other future platforms such as Android, and the technology decisions we needed to take in-order steer this all in the direction we want - including more ways to improve user experience, such as, more efficient network data fetching.
+As [the Artsy iOS app](https://github.com/artsy/eigen) grew larger, we started hitting pain
+points:

+* We want to support other future platforms such as Android.
+* We want different business teams to work on the app without disrupting each other.
+* We want our architecture to evolve in order to increase programmer efficiency.

+It took us about a year to start resolving these issues.
+Ideally, we wanted to find a solution to our architectural issues that would also improve the user experience.
+Notably we wanted more efficient networking.

-Technology-wise, it would have been an easy leap to start using Swift and, as a matter of fact, we did just that in both our flagship application and [an auction kiosk app](http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/).
+It would have been an easy leap to start using Swift and, as a matter of fact, we do use Swift in parts of our flagship application and entirely in [2 other apps](http://artsy.github.io/blog/2014/11/13/eidolon-retrospective/).

-However, while Swift is a great language, it’s also just that, _another_ language.
-It does not do much in terms of new paradigms that solved our architectural needs, it does not help in terms of cross-platform as most of our code is building views and thus very framework specific, and did not really offer anything in terms of more efficient network data fetching.
+However, while Swift is a great language, it’s also just that: _another_ language.
+It does not do much in terms of new paradigms that solved our architectural needs, it does not help in terms of cross-platform - as most of our code is building views and thus very framework specific, and it did not really offer anything in terms of more efficient network data fetching.

-Our web team is integrating React throughout their projects, and with really great results.
-There is a mobile version, and as luck would have it, the solutions provided by the React ecosystem ticked all of our boxes, too.
+We've seen that the web teams integrate React in their projects with really great results.
+We've been [paying attention](https://github.com/artsy/mobile/issues/22) to React Native since it came out; the solutions provided by the React ecosystem ticked all of our boxes.

+Six months ago we took the plunge, and last month we formalized that this is the direction we want to go.

 <!-- more -->